skmin-lab/unixmd/docs/source/objects/mqc/main.rst

 Mixed quantum-classical (MQC) dynamics is general method for explaining the variation of molecule including electronic state through time propagation.
 This can be exactly solved by time-dependent Schrodinger equation for all particles, but this solution requires enormous cost for numerical calculation so it is restricted for very small system.
-To overcome this limit, MQC tried to describe larger system by considering nuclear as classical particle which follows classical equation of motion.
+To overcome this limit, MQC tried to describe larger system by considering nuclei as classical particle which follows classical equation of motion.

 PyUNIxMD mainly targeted on MQC, and whole dynamics implemented in current version of PyUNIxMD are subclass of